Around 80% of key biodiversity sites have human infrastructure with share set to rise, study finds

 The vast majority of the world’s key biodiversity sites already contain human-made infrastructure, with the share of these areas likely to be impacted by further development only expected to increase, a global assessment by scientific researchers has found.

-A Carbon Pulse subscription is required to read this content.
-Subscribe today to access our unrivalled news and intelligence, as well as our premium content including all job listings.
+A subscription is required to read this content.
+Subscribe today to Nature & Biodiversity Pulse to access our unrivalled news and intelligence, as well as other content including all job listings.
 Click here for details.

-We offer a FREE TRIAL of our subscription service and it only takes a minute to register.
+We offer a FREE TRIAL to each of our subscription services and it only takes a minute to register.
 If you already have a Carbon Pulse account, login here.